Gage Park, Chicago

 Gage Park is one of Chicago's 77 well-defined community areas, located on the city's southwest side; it is also the name of a park within the neighborhood.
 Gage Park's population is largely working-class, and its housing stock is mostly bungalows.
-For generations, the neighborhood was Eastern European and Irish Catholic.
-The neighborhood remains overwhelmingly Catholic with the addition of many Hispanic residents.
+For generations, the neighborhood was predominantly Eastern European and Irish Catholic.
+Today, the neighborhood is predominantly Hispanic and remains overwhelmingly Catholic.
 Gage Park is bounded by 49th Street to the north, 59th Street to the south, Central Park Ave to the west, and Leavitt Street to the east.

 History

 The development of Gage Park began in 1873 when South Park Commissioner George W. Gage began working on a planned park at the intersection of Western Ave. and Garfield Boulevard.
 Upon Gage's death in 1875, the park was renamed Gage Park in his honor.

 The area developed after Gage's passing, slowly adding more and more land and offering up more services to the local community.
 By 1919, Gage Park had added more land and the park now included ball fields, tennis courts, separate men's and women's gymnasiums, gardens, and a wading pool.
 A large field house and auditorium was later added in 1928, with a large mural by Tom Lea added in 1931.

 On February 4, 2016, the bodies of six people were discovered in a home on the 5700 block of South California Avenue.